Motion by mean curvature in interacting particle systems: Introduction

 This gives us a two-parameter family of models that are symmetric under interchange of 0 and 1.

-It is complicated to compute the reaction diffusion term $\phi(u)$ explicitly as the states of chosen site $x, x_1, \ldots x_4$ might not be independent.
-However, when the neighborhood $\NN_b=[-L.L]^d$ is chosen to be large then coalescence is rare and the states of these sites become nearly independent.
-A little calculation shows, see (1.67) in \cite{CDP13}, shows that if they are independent \beq \phi(u) = b_1 u(1-u)^4 + b_2 u^2(1-u)^3 -b_2 u^3(1-u)^2 - b_1(1-u)^4 u \eeq where $b_1 = 4a_1-a_4$ and $b_2=6a_2 - 4a_3$.
-For any $L$, $\phi_L(u)$ has the form given in \eqref{NLVphi}.
-If $L$ is large then the coefficients $b_1,b_2$ are close to the independent case
+It is complicated to compute the reaction term $\phi_L(u)$ explicitly as the states of the chosen sites $x, x_1, \ldots x_4$ might not be independent.
+However, when the neighborhood $\NN_b=[-L,L]^d$ is chosen to be large then coalescence in the dual process is rare and the states of these sites become nearly independent.
+A little calculation, see (1.67) in \cite{CDP13}, shows that if they are independent then the reaction term is \beq \phi(u) = b_1 u(1-u)^4 + b_2 u^2(1-u)^3 -b_2 u^3(1-u)^2 - b_1(1-u)^4 u, \eeq where $b_1 = 4a_1-a_4$ and $b_2=6a_2 - 4a_3$.
+For any $L>0$, $\phi_L(u)$ has the same form as that in \eqref{NLVphi} with coefficients $b_{1,L},b_{2,L}$ instead of $b_1,b_2$.
+If $L$ is large then the coefficients $b_{1,L},b_{2,L}$ are close to the coefficients $b_1,b_2$ in the independent case.

-The reaction term $\phi(u)$ is a cubic in regions $1$ and $3$, but in regions $2$ and $4$ it is quintic.
-This leads to the following predictions about the behavior of the system